 Choosing An Attorney is an Important Decision

 Choosing an attorney is an important decision and should not be based upon advertising alone.
 It’s important to sit down with the attorney and get a feel for him or her to make sure the relationship is the right fit for your case.
-Cutrera Law Firm is located in Lee’s Summit, Missouri where we can setup a free 30 minute consultation to review your case.
+Cutrera Law Firm is located in Lee’s Summit, Missouri where we can setup a 30 minute consultation to review your case.